 Sunday River, Maine

 With one of the most extensive snowmaking systems in the East, Sunday River affords skiers and riders the chance to slide on snow surrounded by Maine’s beautiful fall foliage.
 The only ingredient needed now is cold weather creeping in.

-Look for the resort to open in early to mid-November, if normal patterns hold.
+Look for Sunday River to open by their projected date of Nov.
+18 if normal patterns hold.
 But be sure to bring your appetite to the Thanksgiving Dinner Buffet at the Grand Summit Hotel.
 Other Thanksgiving weekend activities are scheduled and a visit over the holidays is a tradition for many families.

 Grand Targhee, Wyoming

-Early-Season Skiing: Lake Louise, Alberta
+Lake Louise, Alberta

 Early-season skiing on the Glacier Express lift is typically a mix of man-made and natural snow, and the temperatures in November are usually milder than they are later in the winter.
 Lake Louise will host the Men’s Alpine Ski World Cup Nov.
 22-28, 2022 with downhills and super G events.
 The best women skiers in the world arrive in Lake Louise for more downhill and super-G action Nov.
 29-Dec.
 4.

-Early-Season Skiing: Mammoth Mountain, California
+Mammoth Mountain, California

 Located on Oregon’s glacier-capped Mount Hood, Timberline Lodge has the longest ski season in North America and the highest base elevation in the Pacific Northwest, virtually guaranteeing good snow.

 Get reservations, but Thanksgiving Dinner in the Lodge’s Cascade Room is a treat.
 The Pacific Northwest is a good bet for Thanksgiving, according to Tomer.

 Wolf Creek in Pagosa Springs, Colo. beat the pack by opening Oct.
 16 for the 2021 season following a 14-inch snow dump.
 The resort bills itself as “having the most snow in Colorado” and there’s little to argue about in the claim.
 They haven’t offered up an opening day, but it won’t be long into late October or November.